ncelebic/ansible-redis/README.md

 ### Installing from a package

-Set the `redis_installation_source` to `pkg` to install Redis from a package.
+Set `redis_installation_source` to `pkg` to install Redis from a package.
 This currently works for Debian and Redhat variants.  `redis_pkg_version` will define the specific version you want to install.
 Set `redis_pkg_version` to `latest` to use the latest package.
-Redhat does not include Redis in the default repositories, so make sure the package is available in an extra repository.
+Redhat does not include Redis in the default repositories, so make sure the package is available in an accessible repository.

 ## Role Variables